IRS Collections: Assignment to a Revenue Officer

 We are committed to delivering results for our clients.
-We invite you to review a sample of cases involving IRS Revenue Officers we have resolved for our clients.
-All cases are different and the summaries below should not be interpreted as a prediction or guaranty of success or specific results.
+We invite you to review a sample of IRS Revenue Officer Collections cases that we have successfully resolved for our clients.
+All cases are different and the summaries below should not be interpreted as a prediction or guarantee of success or specific results.

 Client was self-employed restaurant owner facing over $150,000 in payroll tax debt.
 An IRS Revenue Officer was assigned to the cases and initiated a bank levy to seize all funds in Client's bank accounts.
 DeWitt Law represented Client, negotiated a full levy release with the Revenue Officer and a Partial Pay Installment Agreement to resolve the outstanding tax debt.

 Client was self-employed real estate developer facing over $285,000 in income tax debt.
 An IRS Revenue Officer was assigned to the case and Client was initially represented by their accountant.
 No resolution was reached and the Revenue Officer threatened levy and garnishment action.
 Client retained DeWitt Law.
 A Collection Due Process request was filed, which forwarded the matter to the IRS Office of Appeals and suspended levy and garnishment action by the Revenue Officer.
 An installment agreement was reached with an IRS appeals agent.